Frank Turner saves Southampton Joiners with livestream gig as venues ask artists for help | NME

 “We face an almost impossible uphill struggle to prevent the permanent closure of 556 grassroots music venues,” Music Venue Trust CEO Mark Davyd told NME.
 “But last night that number was reduced by one in just 45 minutes by the action of just one artist; Frank Turner.

 “Frank’s #IndependentVenueLove campaign raised over £10,000 for the Southampton Joiners.
 That takes that venue off the critical risk and gives MVT the breathing space required to be able to find the longer term support that venue needs.
 If 555 artists adopted 555 venues, we could save every single one.
 Or if our biggest artists adopted the whole cause, we could do the same.
+45 minutes.
+That’s all we need.”

 Thanks all for tuning in to #independentvenuelove volume 2 tonight.
 We've already smashed the target for @joinerslive – but they can always use all the help they can get.https://t.co/PXqV9kjWV6